Municipal Climate

 Internship

-Applications are now closed for the 2024 Municipal Climate Internship.
-Thank you to all who applied!
+Applications are now closed for the 2025 internship year.
+Thank you to everybody who applied!

 Building on the success of the Parliamentary Internship for the Environment, we are excited to continue equipping young environmental leaders with the invaluable knowledge, skills and experiences they need to make a difference - now at the municipal level.